amigazen/unix.lib_sasc/README.md

 - **David Gay** - Original creator of unix.lib who used it for his Emacs port to Amiga
 - **Enrico Forestieri** - Developer of the second version of unix.lib, expanding it with more functions and adding sockets support
 - **Irmen de Jong** - The developer behind the original Amiga Python 2, whose C library implementation code has been incorporated into UniLib3
-- **Henry Spencer** - Author of public domain string functions distributed as 'stringlib'
+- **Henry Spencer** - Author of the public domain string functions distributed as 'stringlib' and the regex functions in regex.library
 - **Simon John Raybould** - Author of the curses library implementation for Amiga
 - **Greg Parker** - Author of poll.c used in the _psockets_ implementation
 - **Matt Dillon** - Creator of the FIFO system included here, and countless other Unix-on-Amiga foundation stones, not least the DICE compiler itself